 Sharecare VERIFIED™ Badge

 Once you have selected your Mexican destination based on which destinations have receive the Safe Travels Stamp, you can select your hotel based on which hotels have received the Sharecare VERIFIED™ with Forbes Travel Guide badge.
-This badge has recently been developed by Forbes Travel Guide, the global authority on hospitality excellence, and Sharecare, the leader in the digital health industry to give travelers additional peace of mind that every hotel with a Sharecare VERIFIED™ badge has verified its compliance on more than 360 health and hygiene standards.
+This badge was developed by Forbes Travel Guide, the global authority on hospitality excellence, and Sharecare, the leader in the digital health industry to give travelers additional peace of mind that every hotel with a Sharecare VERIFIED™ badge has verified its compliance on more than 360 health and hygiene standards.